6 Accessing and using the distribution models

 plot(current, main = "Native area mask")

 Now that we masked the prediction, we may want to limit it to only areas that are more likely to have the species according to a certain threshold.
 Ideally, you should always work with continuous predictions, but in some cases a binary map (presence/absence of species) may be desirable.
-We will also load the occurrence data to show how the mode influences our view of suitable areas.
+We will also load the occurrence data.

 On R, we start by loading the occurrence data and the table with thresholds.
 Here we will apply the P10 threshold, which removes all values lower than the 10th percentile of values in the occurrence records.